 White House says NATO will launch 'ambitious' security initiatives

-WASHINGTON, June 13 (Reuters) - The White House said on Sunday that NATO members would launch an "ambitious" set of initiatives ahead of Monday's summit to ensure the alliance keeps providing security through 2030 and beyond.
+WASHINGTON, June 13 (Reuters) - The White House said on Sunday ahead of Monday's NATO summit that alliance leaders would launch an "ambitious" set of initiatives to ensure it continues providing security through 2030 and beyond.

 (Reporting by David Shepardson; Editing by Peter Cooney)